2007: Exploring the Inner Space of the Celebes Sea Explorers

 National Geographic

-Lee Caughron is an experienced natural history filmmaker who holds BA in Film/Video Production from the University of Maryland Baltimore County.
-Lee worked for the National Aquarium in Baltimore for sixteen years and served as the Director of Video Productions for 10 of those years.
-Lee is the producer of many films and is the recipient of several industry awards for his work as a producer.
-His hands on experience include video editing and camera work on land, underwater, and in the air.
+Lee Caughron is an experienced natural history filmmaker who holds BA in film/video production from the University of Maryland - Baltimore County.
+Caughron worked for the National Aquarium in Baltimore for 16 years and served as the director of video productions for 10 of those years.
+He is the producer of many films and is the recipient of several industry awards for his work as a producer.
+His hands-on experiences include video editing and camera work on land, underwater, and in the air.

 Richard Michael ColeRichard Michael Cole